January 3rd, 2020

 The volumes on the photos are 554-page test copies.
 Each of them reproduces all my essential art on "Parma Eldaliéva I" scaled down to about 70 pct the size of the originals (the pages in these copies of "Tengwarin" are 30x21cm).
 The next trial copies will include 10 more pages with additions and information - with them the art album will have 564 pages.
 The covers are still temporary and serve my work purposes; right now I need them as they are only for trial & sample copies where I have to check the quality of the pages and the general dimensions of the volume.

 "Tengwarin" will perhaps be the name of the whole series of printed versions of my "Parma Eldaliéva" art volumes.
-It is the name of my art and also...
+It is the name of my art and more...
 But what else it means and stands for you will learn later, on both this site and "Patreon".
+[Edit: The idea of having the titles of the printed Parma Eldaliéva versions differ from the project names, or them to become "Tengwarin", was discarded in 2018.
+"Tengwarin" will remain a title only of the first, 2016-2017 edition of Parma Eldaliéva I.]

 I will continue working on the completion of the next Tengwarin art "Parma Eldaliéva" volumes (II & III) and on related art in the coming months and years.
 I will appreciate your support for my art at www.patreon.com/Elmenel.
 I hope that the present and future results of my labour and skill (including your rewards on "Patreon") will be welcome!